yoyos/Cierge/README.md

 **🤔What about users that use greylisting?**

 Greylisting also affects passwordful systems.
-User emails *should* always be verified before allowing the user to do anything of significance.
-Cierge also supports external logins using email is not a necessity.
+User emails *should always be verified* before allowing the user to do anything of significance.
+Cierge also supports external logins using so email is not a necessity.

 **🤔Why does Cierge handle profile metadata?**